-To measure mathematics discussion, two raters, unfamiliar with the teachers, attended one lesson for each classroom and, using a rubric developed by our research team (Appendix A), rated discussions according to the five features in Table 1 (See Table 1 online).
+To measure mathematics discussion, two raters, unfamiliar with the teachers, attended one lesson for each classroom and, using a rubric developed by our research team (Appendix A), rated discussions according to the five features in Table 1.
+(See Appendix A and Table 1 at the end of this online version of the magazine.)
 The rubric has a four-point scale for each feature.